gabigrigore/dbts_spring_2019/SF-day-1/Practice/readme.md

 2. Create Java class 'Task';
 3. Add two private members: Name and Description and their getter/setter;
 4. Create the package 'ro.dbts.repository';
-5. Create Java class 'HibernetTaskRepository';
+5. Create Java class 'HibernateTaskRepository';
 6. Create a (stub)method 'findAll' returning a list of Task;
-7. Extract the interface out of this class;
+7. Extract the interface out of this class (Refactor->Extract->Interface...);
 8. Create the package 'ro.dbts.service';
 9. Create a Java class 'SimpleTaskService';
 10. Add a public method 'findAll' and use the repository to return the list of Task objects;